beginning of content

 When should I see my doctor?

-See your doctor if you have symptoms you think may be due to menopause or that you are worried about.
+See your doctor if you have signs of premature or early menopause or if you are worried about your symptoms.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.